sungsoo-ahn/2025/_posts/2025-05-07-positional-embedding.md

 ## RoPE in Vision Trasformers

-Byeongho el at. described various method to extend the idea of rotary positional embeddings to 2 dimensional application in Vision Transformers.
+Byeongho et al. described various method to extend the idea of rotary positional embeddings to 2 dimensional application in Vision Transformers.
 Two approaches namely “Axial 2D Rope” and “RoPE Mixed” are discussed in the paper.

 ### Axial 2D Rope